jasprt/jasprt.github.io/_pages/about.md

 * I received my Bachelor’s Degree from [Punjabi University](http://www.punjabiuniversity.ac.in) in 2017.

 ---
-permalink: /
 title: "Skills/Awards"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---

 • Programming: Java, Python, JavaScript, Shell Programming and Scripting, SQL, PL/ SQL,